hollyschinsky/spotify-browser/module6.md

   - Windows Phone: `font-family: 'Segoe UI', Segoe, Tahoma, Geneva, sans-serif;`

+5. Ensure you're using FastClick or something similar to handle tap delay on mobile.

 >All of the tips in the above list are already built into Framework7 but important to understand when building hybrid apps.